 Before you go.
 Eating healthy is something that we strive for every day, but away from our regular kitchen, we sometimes need to get creative.
 One thing to decide before you go is what your “bright line rules” are going to be.
-In other words, what foods are you going to avoid completely, and which ones will you let slide a little?
+In other words, what foods or beverages are you going to avoid completely, and which ones will you let slide a little?
 Making this decision ahead of time makes things much easier when you are looking at that restaurant menu.

 Snacks.
 There is always the opportunity to bring some healthy snacks with you on the road, as well as having them with you at your destination.
 Either prepare them before you go or visit a local grocery store and stock up when you arrive.
 Booking accommodation that includes a kitchenette (or at least a mini fridge) will provide you with the opportunity to have healthy alternatives.
 Snacks that travel well are:

 Restaurant meals.
 I have talked about tips for eating out at a restaurant in a prior post (click here).
 My standard recommendation for eating out is to focus your entrée on a protein and lots of non-starchy vegetables, and indulge by choosing only ONE of:

 - Refined starch – bread, white rice, white potato or pasta etc.

 When you are away, you are often not in control of all the ingredients you will be consuming.
 Sometimes, this leads to negative symptoms such as an upset stomach, bloating or heartburn.
 I have discussed tips for reducing heartburn here.
 In addition to these tips, having a couple of supplements handy can be a real help: